 The Scottish Government has a Data Protection regime in place to oversee the effective and secure processing of your personal data.

 How long is your data kept?

-Your personal data is retained for as long as the Scottish Government has a relationship with you and the data is required to support the service that we offer – in this case the networks, events and other opportunities provided by Workforce Scotland.
+Your personal data is retained for as long as the Scottish Government has a relationship with you and the data is required to support the service that we offer – in this case the networks, events and other opportunities provided by Collective Leadership for Scotland.
 Once this relationship ends your data will be deleted from our systems.
-This means that we will maintain contact with you for as long as Workforce Scotland is active, unless you withdraw consent.
+This means that we will maintain contact with you for as long as Collective Leadership for Scotland is active, unless you withdraw consent.

 What are your rights?

 If at any point you believe the information we process on you is incorrect you can request to see this information.
 You may have a right to have this information corrected, deleted and to object to or restrict the processing of the information held.
 You may also have a right to receive the information in a structured, commonly used and machine readable format and transfer or have this information transferred to another data controller.